Instructional Leadership Licensure Program

 • Candidates should have a bachelor’s degree and a Valid Teaching License with two years of teaching experience.

-• Anyone who desires to be in a Leadership position (assistant principle or principle) in a school which requires an administrator’s license.
+• Anyone who desires to be in a Leadership position (assistant principal or principal) in a school which requires an administrator’s license.

 • Online Courses with practicing or retired administrators teaching the courses